ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/configure-observe/observe-ballerina-programs.md

 #### Set up the Jaeger server

 There are many possible ways to deploy Jaeger.
-For more information, see [Jaeger Deployment](https://www.jaegertracing.io/docs/deployment/).
+For more information, see <a href="https://www.jaegertracing.io/docs/deployment/" target="_blank">Jaeger Deployment</a>.
 This focuses on an all-in-one deployment with Docker.

 1. Install Jaeger via Docker and start the Docker container by executing the command below.